 Upon completion of the Computer Operations diploma program, college graduates will be able to seek entry-level positions as office administrators, accounting clerks, and document processors.
 Gwinnett College graduates from the Computer Operations diploma training program can transfer all of their credits into the Associate of Science Degree in Business, Computer Information concentration, program and complete their associate degree in three additional quarters.

 Your Computer Operations training classes will include the following topics.

 - Office Procedures Course – training in the proper handling of calls, paperwork, filing, taking messages, work safety, supply ordering, invoice processing, and customer interaction.

 - Microsoft Word – an in-depth overview of word processing programs and component functions.

 - Microsoft Excel – practice in spreadsheet design, construction, and automation with macros.

 - Microsoft Access – instruction on database management systems for both small and large database deployments.

-- Microsoft PowerPoint – course in digital presentation programming and slide animation.
+- Microsoft PowerPoint – digital presentation programming and slide animation.

 - Microsoft Outlook – instruction on email clients, contact management, calendaring and task management functionality.

-Gwinnett College offers computer operations courses to gain essential skills and training to achieve entry-level positions in this career field.
-These computer operations courses will be the first step in starting a rewarding career.
+Gwinnett College offers computer operations, Microsoft Office and QuickBooks classes to gain essential skills and training to achieve entry-level positions in this career field.
+These computer operations training courses will be the first step in starting a rewarding career.